What is Timber Framing?

 Design and Planning

-Begin with an architectural design that comprehensively depicts the dimensions, layout, and other aesthetic features of the structure
+Begin with an architectural design that comprehensively depicts the structure’s dimensions, layout, and other aesthetic features.
+An engineering analysis should ensure that the structure withstands enough stresses and loads.

 Foundation Construction

+Precise and level the ground on your construction site.
 Pour a concrete or pier-and-beam foundation to support the timber frame.
 This foundation should be leveled because leveling is the only sure way to achieve stability in a structure.

 Fabrication

 Timber processing is cutting and shaping timber beams, posts, and other components according to a designer’s specifications.
-It may be traditional by-hand tools or new-fangled by way of modern machinery, for example, CNC, for precision
+It may be traditional by-hand tools or newfangled by way of modern machinery, for example, CNC, for precision.

 Frame Raising

+Deliver pre-cut and pre-assembled timber members to the building site.
 Construction of the frame begins with vertical posts that will anchor into the foundation and temporarily brace.

 The horizontals are held together by the posts through mortise and tenon joints.
 Additional diagonal braces support the frame.
+To finish the roof, add rafters and purling.
+If trusses are to be used, install them now.

 Secure the Frame

 Wooden pegs are driven into the joints to solidify the fix.
-This does away with the use of nails or screws.
+This does away with the use of nails or screws, Any further bracing is to be added to ensure the stability of the frame.
+Set up your wall closures with SIPs, Structural Insulation, timber cladding, lath, and plaster.

+These will be your insulation and make your house weathertight.
+Window and door installation must fit the timber-framed construction well.
 Complete the roofing by adding roofing materials – shingles or tiles.

-Internal & External Finishing
+Internal and External Finishing

-Construction of Internal Walls and Fitting of Insulation: Complete the Construction of Walls Inside the Building and Fit Insulation for Better Energy Efficiency.
+Construction of Internal Walls and Fitting of Insulation: Complete the construction of walls inside the building and fit insulation for better energy efficiency.

-Final paint or stain on exterior timber for protection and aesthetic value.
+Fix flooring materials such as timber wood, tiles, and Final paint or stain on exterior timber for protection and aesthetic value: trim work and other features to finish the building.

 The Blend of Modern and Traditional Approaches

-A mix of tradition and modernity in timber framing wood has been used for construction and crafts for thousands of years.
+A mix of tradition and modernity in timber framing, wood has been used for construction and crafts for thousands of years.
 The wood fiber acquired from it has always been the source of paper and cloth.
 This method accommodates traditional techniques passed down from generation to generation.

 Benefits of Timber Framing in House Development